 Gentle, lovable, affectionate and engaging, these canines are committed to your household and make excellent watch dogs.
 They are extremely intelligent social animal with expressive eyes and have plenty of energy.
 They require a minimum of 1 hour of exercise a day, grow to between 23 to 27 inches (58 – 69cm) and weigh on average between 45 to 70 pounds (20 – 32 Kg).

-At the first official dog show, a Black and Tan Setter by the name of Dandie, took first prize for setters, who could trace his pedigree back to the kennels of the Duke of Gordon.
-The breed officially took the name Gordon Setter in 1924.
+At the first official dog show, a Black & Tan “Gordon Setter” by the name of Dandie took first prize for all Setters.
+Dandie’s pedigree was traceable back to the kennels of the Duke of Gordon.

 Gordon Setter Characteristics

 Gordons Setters are generally a healthy breed, but like all purebreds they are prone to specific conditions and diseases.
 There are no guarantees but it’s important to be aware of them if you’re buying with a Gordon.

 Hip & Elbow Dysplasia: These are genetically inherited conditions.
 Hip Dysplasia is when the femur doesn’t fit properly into the hip socket, a “displacement” of the hip.
 While it’s possible a dog may limp or start favouring one or both rear legs it is possible that there are almost no signs of discomfort.
 Elbow dysplasia is also heritable The repetitive movement of the hip joint affects Gordons as they age and arthritis can develop.
 All Elevage Marie Fils Gordon Setters are screened for this genetic trait but we suggest weight management and avoiding high-calorie diets that add extra stress on hip joints.